— Topics —

 On the other hand, if a lean person eats balanced meals three times a day, every day, he or she doesn’t induce intestinal starvation.
 And there is a good chance they will stay the same weight and have the same appearance for the rest of their life, regardless of caloric intake.

-Therefore, "fatness" and "non-fatness," in this regard, are not obesity genes
+Therefore, "fatness" and "non-fatness," in this regard, are not due to obesity genes

 Also, for people like me who are very thin, being thin itself can reduce the amount of protein and other nutrients that can be taken in, thus a negative energy cycle continues.
 In turn, the muscles that support the stomach and intestines become weak and droopy, and the ability to digest food is also diminished by not secreting enough digestive enzymes.